UtilityKit

 100% Browser-Side

-Mouse, Trackpad, or Touch
+Mouse, Trackpad, Touch, or Stylus

 Free, No Signup